 Array is less frequently used in Python due to the powerful and handy list.
 Compared to list, array is specially designed to store only homogeneous numeric data.

-• store homogeneous numeric data, specify data type while initiating
+• store homogeneous numeric data, specify data type while initialization

 • memory efficient design